pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 .. _connecting_over_usb:

-1.2 Connecting over USB
+1.2 Connecting Over USB
 =======================

 Once you’re sure everything is in place, the fun begins.
-It is time to turn your device on.
+It is time to turn your board on.
 Just plug it into any powered USB cable (your computer or a battery charger).

 In a few seconds, the LED should start blinking every 4 seconds.
 This means